Forster's tern: Description

 When breeding, an intense black cap extending down the neck appears.
-The wings and the back are pale grey while the underside is bright white.
+The wings and the back are pale gray while the underside is bright white.
 It has a black-tipped orange bill and bright orange legs.

 The juveniles have coloring similar to a non-breeding adult but often have darker primaries.

 Taxonomy

-Forster's tern is a member of the Sternidae.
-They were previously considered as a subfamily of the Laridae (gull) but have been classified as a distinct family since 1838.
-Linnaeus described the tern using the term rustrum subulatum in reference to their awl-shaped bill.
-Forster's tern was named in honor of Johann Reinhold Forster, a German naturalist.
+Forster's tern is a member of the gull and tern family Laridae; though some taxonomists treat Laridae as a superfamily, in which terns are placed in their own family, Sternidae.
+Forster's tern was named by Thomas Nuttall in honor of Johann Reinhold Forster, the German naturalist who first suggested it differed from the common tern.
+Its closest relative is the snowy-crowned tern (S. trudeaui) of South America; the two are sister species and basal to the rest of the genus Sterna.

 Habitat and distribution

 Forster's tern is a marsh dwelling species.
 It can be found either in freshwater, brackish or saltwater.
 It is often found over shallow open water deep in the marsh.
 Main habitats are marshes, estuaries, islands, salt marshes and marshy areas surrounding lakes and streams.

 Forster's tern is usually restricted to North America.
-It nests in marshes during the summer, either on the Atlantic or Pacific coast, but also in the Prairies or along the Great Lakes in Canada and the US.
+It nests in marshes during the summer, on both the Atlantic and Pacific coast, and also in the Prairies and on the Great Lakes in Canada and the US.
 Due to the instability of its nesting habitat, Forster's tern exhibits a high annual turnover rate.

 Forster's tern also winters in marshes along the southern coast of the US and Mexico but can sometimes reach the northern extremity of Central America.
 It is also common for the tern to winter in the Caribbean.

-It near annual vagrant to Western Europe and has occasionally wintered in Great Britain and Ireland.
+It is a near-annual vagrant to Western Europe and has occasionally wintered in Great Britain and Ireland.

 Behavior

 Forster's tern is often found in marshes over shallow open water.
 It is a shallow plunge-diver that often hovers before attacking.
 When hunting, its head is pointed downward whereas when travelling, it is pointed forward.

 It is a colonial nesting species that builds a shallow nest using marsh vegetation and often competes with gulls for nesting sites.
 A breeding colony may vary in numbers from a few couples to a thousand individuals.
-In many occasions, Forster's tern will share nesting sites with the Yellow-headed blackbird.
+In many occasions, Forster's tern will share nesting sites with the yellow-headed blackbird.

-Both parents are involved in brood caring and Forster's tern does not exhibit sex-specific differences in space use.
+Both parents are involved in brood care and Forster's tern does not exhibit sex-specific differences in space use.
 Males tend to guard the nest more often during the day while the female is more present at night.
 When disturbed, newborn chicks tend to crouch and remain silent.
 Forster's tern is a single prey loader and provision chicks with prey correlated to their size.

 Before breeding, males practice courtship feeding.